abbas-taher/processing-duplicates--list-scala-functional-way/README.md

     res: List( (4,1), (2,2), (2,4), (1,5), (1,3), (3,4), (2,3) )

 If we try to use the reduceDup function defined above with a new function which we call runLength we shall reach a dead end.
 For the reduce parameter (which takes a function in reduceDup) is a mapping from List[Int] into List[Int] while here we are taking a list of integers but generating a tuple in the form List[(Int,Int)].
-To over come this dead end we can redefine our recursive function set using a parametrize types.
+To over come this dead end we redefine our recursive function set using a parametrize type "T".
 The code to do so is as follows.

     def processDup[T](ls : List[Int], reduce: List[Int] => List[T]) : List[T] = {
       def iter (lst : List[Int]): List[T] ={